0xRaghu/ether-wei-converter/README.md

 - **HTML**: For the structure of the popup.
 - **CSS**: For styling the popup with a modern, gradient-filled design.
 - **JavaScript**: For handling the conversion logic using precise arithmetic.

-## 🌐 Live Demo (Chrome Web Store)

-- Once published, you can install this extension directly from the Chrome Web Store (link coming soon).

 ## 🤝 Contributing